jonog/grpc-flatbuffers-example/README.md

 # gRPC Flatbuffers Example

-A simple bookmarking service defined in the FlatBuffers IDL, and creation of gRPC server interfaces and client stubs. (`bookmarks.fbs`)
+A simple bookmarking service defined in the FlatBuffers IDL, and creation of gRPC server interfaces and client stubs. (`fileupload.fbs`)

-A Protocol Buffers IDL has also been provided for comparison. (`bookmarks.proto`)
+A Protocol Buffers IDL has also been provided for comparison. (`fileupload.proto`)

 ### Instructions

 #### Compile the FlatBuffers IDL file
 ```
-flatc --go --grpc bookmarks.fbs
+flatc --go --grpc fileupload.fbs
 ```

 ### Compile the Go Server & Client